 π§ What Is an Absolute Value Equation?

-Itβs an equation where the unknown is inside an absolute value: |expression| = number
+Itβs an equation where the unknown is inside an absolute value: |expression| = number.

 These always give two solutions β one positive, one negative case.